legends2k/spirit-of-cpp/content.md

   Image& operator=(Image&& that) {
     this->w_ = std::move(that->w_);
     this->h_ = std::move(that->h_);
-    this->pixels_ = std::move(that->pixels_);  // std::vector::operator= does move, yay!
+    this->pixels_ = std::move(that->pixels_);   // std::vector::operator= does move
-    return *this;
+    return *this;                               // its stuff safely, yay!
   }

-  // You only used smart types as members, didn't ya, you sly fox!
-Say "yay" and
+  // You only used smart types as members, didn't ya, you sly fox?!
-  // skip writing them both: Bask in the glory of _The Rule of Zero_ 😏 };
+  // Skip writing both and bask in the glory: “The Rule of Zero” 😏 };
 ```